andrzejkowalczyk227/Kaczki_Patterns/README.md

 behaviour which is clearly not a part of 'duck type' class model and in this case should be viewed as 'additional functionality', a role which decorator suits best ex. of usage with adapter: new KaczkowatePodOkiem(new KurczakAdapter(new Kurczak()));

-as the process of decorating can be unclear on client side, it is delegated with the usage of abstact factory pattern client can choose concrete factory producing base or observable duck types, with those being returned
+as the process of decorating can be unclear on client side, it is delegated with the usage of abstact factory pattern, client can choose concrete factory producing base or observable duck types, with those being returned

 grouping is archieved with recursive collection, delegating calls to those nested ones